 Organization-validated (OV) domains and Extended Validation (EV) domains are migrated when you activate your CertCentral account.

 Certificates are not automatically migrated to your new CertCentral account.
-You'll import your certificates after you activate and sign into your new account.
+You import your certificates after you activate and sign in to your new account.
 All valid TLS/SSL and code signing certificates can be imported.

 Pending certificates cannot be imported.
 However, if a certificate request is approved and issued in your legacy account, go to CertCentral to import it.